troglobit/mg/README.md

   tested on OmniOS and OpenIndiana, sync with Mg from OpenBSD 7.0

 See the source distribution for the list of [AUTHORS][].

+[^1]: This project has been extensively tested on Debian GNU/Linux,
+	Ubuntu, CentOS, Fedora, Alpine Linux, Solaris/Illumos based systems like OmniOS, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, MSYS2, as well as a few embedded Linux systems using musl libc and uClibc-ng.

 Origin & References